 Domain Threats (Premium or Enterprise)

-Domain Threats provides detection and monitoring of risky domain and subdomain names that contain or are confusingly similar to client owned domains and brand names.
+Domain Threats provides detection and monitoring of suspicious domain and subdomain names that contain or are confusingly similar to an organization's official domains and brand names.

 RiskIQ analyzes Whois registrations and passive DNS data to identify newly observed and updated domain names and subdomains exploiting brand names.
-Domains are analyzed on multiple dimensions of similarity, including edit distance, homographic similarity/punycode obfuscation, and regular expression matching to increase coverage and reduce false positives vs. using any one detection method alone.
+Domains are analyzed for similarity via a proprietary algorithm developed by the RiskIQ data science team, as well as for homographic similarity/punycode obfuscation, and regular expression matching to optimize accuracy and detection coverage.

-Automatic analysis of the domain's threat level, including any web content hosted on the domain and the domain's capability to send or receive email allows users to quickly identify high priority threats and determine the proper response and mitigation strategy using pre-configured templates and built-in workflow.
+Automatic analysis of the domain's threat level, including any web content hosted on the domain, the domain's capability to send or receive email, and detection of Whois and DNS changes allows users to quickly identify high priority threats and determine the proper response and mitigation strategy using pre-configured templates and built-in workflow.

 Mobile Threats (Premium or Enterprise)